St Columba's Catholic College

-St Columba's Catholic College, formerly the St Columba's High School, is an independent Roman Catholic co-educational secondary day school, located in the Blue Mountains region, on the border of Winmalee and Springwood, in New South Wales, Australia.
+St Columba's Catholic College, formerly St Columba's High School, is an independent Roman Catholic co-educational secondary day school, located in the Blue Mountains region, on the border of Winmalee and Springwood, in New South Wales, Australia.

 Established in 1979, the school is set in the grounds of the St Columba's property, which has extensive bushland surrounding the school.
 The property is a listed site on the Blue Mountains City Council local government heritage register.

 Campus

 Originally built as a Seminary in 1909, it was closed in 1977 and reopened as a high school in 1979.
-The monastic influence is seen in the neogothic sandstone architecture and the grounds with scattered grottos and shrines overlooking the Blue Mountains World Heritage National Park.
+The monastic influence is seen in the neogothic sandstone architecture and the grounds with scattered grottos and shrines overlooking the Blue Mountains World Heritage National Park of Australia NSW.

-The St Columbas property is one of the largest landholdings in the Blue Mountains Local Government Area.
+The St Columba's property is one of the largest landholdings in the Blue Mountains Local Government Area.
 Much of the property consists of natural bushland and is habitat for some threatened and endangered species.